rmaicle/sut/README.md

 utm:<module name>
 ~~~~~~~~~~

-The directory where the unit test config file is in needs to be specified to
+The directory where the unit test configuration file is in needs to be specified
-the compiler using the `-J` option.
+to the compiler using the `-J` option.
 The option tells the compiler the
 directories where to find import expressions.

 ~~~~~~~~~~